usef-kh/easyroute/README.md

 # Easy Route

-Choose your favorite locatinos and landmarks and let us plan your day!
+Choose your favorite locations and landmarks and let us plan your day!